diwu1990/diwu-homepage/content/post/2021-03-29-cbfloat/index.md

 projects: []
 ---

-This work was done while interning at Cerebras Systems, and the paper can be found [here](https://arxiv.org/abs/2103.15940).
+This work was done while interning at Cerebras Systems during 2020 summer, and the paper can be found [here](https://arxiv.org/abs/2103.15940).